Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

-We first consider the bottom interior brick corresponding to $S \times [1/8, 1/4]$.
+We first consider the bottom interior brick corresponding to $S \times [3/16, 1/4]$.
 We denote this brick by $\bar B_i$.
-Lemma 4.4 in \cite{OhSo} shows that we have a $4$-complete hierarchy $\check h(\bar B_i)$ on $S$ corresponding to tube unions in $\bar B_i$, whose initial marking is $c_{m_i}$.
+By our construction of tube unions in the proof of Lemma \ref{modified models}, we have a $4$-complete hierarchy $\check h(\bar B_i)$ on $S$ corresponding to tube unions in $\bar B_i$, whose initial marking is $c_{m_i}$.
 In each annular component domain in $\check h(\bar B_i)$ except for those corresponding to tubes intersecting the upper front of $\bar B_i$, we can put a tight geodesic, which is uniquely determined.
-The length of such a geodesic determines the $\omega_{{\mathbf M}_i}$ of the Margulis tube which was filled in the corresponding torus boundary of $\check{\mathbf M}_i'[0]$.
+The length of such a geodesic determines the $\omega_{\check{\mathbf M}_i'}$ of the Margulis tube which was filled in $\check{\mathbf M}_i'[0]$, attached to the corresponding torus boundary.
 For each annular component domain corresponding to a tube intersecting the upper front, we put a geodesic of length $0$ at this stage, for the terminal markings for such geodesics are not determined if we look only at $\bar B_i$.
 We denote by $h(\bar B_i)$ the hierarchy obtained by adding such annular geodesics to $\check h(\bar B_i)$.
 A resolution $\tau(\bar B_i)=\{\tau(\bar B_i)_k\}$ of $h(\bar B_i)$ gives rise to a sequence of split level surfaces starting from the one lying on the lower front and ending at the one lying on the upper front.
-On the other hand, forward steps in the resolution $\tau(\bar B_i)$ corresponds to elementary moves of markings which can be assumed to be clean.
+On the other hand, forward steps in the resolution $\tau(\bar B_i)$ correspond to elementary moves of markings which can be assumed to be clean.
 (See Minsky \cite{Mi}.)

-Next we consider the top interior brick, which corresponds to $S \times [3/4,7/8]$, and we denote by $\hat B_i$.
-Similarly to the case of $\bar B_i$, we have a hierarchy $h(\hat B_i)$.
+The situation is quite similar for the top interior brick, which corresponds to $S \times [3/4,13/16]$, and we denote by $\hat B_i$.
+As in the case of $\bar B_i$, we have a hierarchy $h(\hat B_i)$.
 Reversing the order of slices of this hierarchy, we get a resolution, which we denote by $\tau(\hat B_i)=\{\tau(\hat B_i)_k\}$, giving rise to split level surfaces starting from the one on the upper front and ending at the one on the lower front, and a sequence of clean markings on $S$ advancing by elementary moves.
-Since $\mathbf M_i'$ is obtained from $\check{\mathbf M}_i'$ by filling Margulis tubes, the split level surfaces as above can be also regarded as lying in $\mathbf M_i'$.
+Since $\mathbf M_i'$ is obtained from $\check{\mathbf M}_i'$ by filling Margulis tubes, the split level surfaces as above for $\bar B_i$ and $\hat B_i$ can be also regarded as lying in $\mathbf M_i'$.